-After yet another successful SOLACI Congress, we are renewing our energy by preparing for our next event, SOLACI-CACI 2020, which will take place on August 5 thru 7 at the Hilton Hotel in Buenos Aires (Argentina).
+After yet another successful SOLACI Congress, we are renewing our energy by preparing for our next event, SOLACI-CACI 2020, which will take place from February 28th to March 2nd, 2021, at the Hilton Hotel in Buenos Aires (Argentina) (due to the coronavirus pandemic).
 That is why at solaci.org we talked to Dr. Anibal Damonte, President of SOLACI-CACI 2020, Vice-president of SOLACI, and current President of the Argentinian School of Interventional Cardiologists.

 Here are his main statements.

 You are the President of SOLACI-CACI 2020, how are you preparing to meet the challenge?

 To be the President of SOLACI-CACI 2020, is as much an honor as it is a challenge, which I gladly rise to.
 Over the years I have had different roles in SOLACI.
 In fact, I am one of SOLACI founders.

 On the other hand, I am about to finish my second year as President of the Argentinian School of Interventional Cardiologists (CACI), and the collaboration between SOLACI and CACI has always been excellent.
 Indeed, SOLACI’s annual meeting in Buenos Aires have always been very successful.
 This sets quite high a standard when it comes to pulling in a larger audience, especially in view of how successful the most recent SOLACI meetings have been, namely the last Brazil and Mexico events, with brilliant scientific programs.